 Welcome to PyApp’s documentation!¶

-pyApp takes care of the boring boilerplate code for building a CLI, managing settings and much more so you can focus on your business logic.
+pyApp takes care of the application framework code, managing settings and much more so you can focus on your business logic.

 Configuration - Loading, merging your settings from different sources